Skip to main content

 • Banks and thrifts with offices in Ashtabula, Erie, and Ottawa counties, and in no other MSA counties, now have to begin collecting HMDA data January 1, 2024, and make their first reports of that data by March 1, 2025.

 • Unlike 10 years ago, there are no banks and thrifts whose offices in Ohio counties have made them subject to HMDA reporting (i.e., no offices in other MSA counties) that will no longer have to collect HMDA data beginning in 2024.
-(Note that such banks would still be obligated to report their 2023 HMDA data by March 1, 2024.)
+(Note: Banks must still report their 2023 HMDA data by March 1, 2024.)

 If your institution has an office in any of the counties affected by the MSA changes, be sure to review how this action affects your HMDA compliance beginning in 2024.

-CRA Impact
+CRA impact

 MSAs affect the CRA compliance efforts of banks and thrifts, too.
 They come into play in drawing up an institution’s CRA assessment area (AA), as well as in the small business and small farm lending disclosure statements prepared by regulators annually for institutions reporting their data (all except for “small” retail banks and thrifts).